I got my Master of Science in Oceanography and Marine Environments (Master OEM) from the University Pierre et Marie Curie, Paris.

 I received my Ph.D in Microbiology from the University of Paris-Sud, Orsay, Laboratory of Ecology, Systematics, and Evolution under the supervision of Purificación López-García and David Moreira.
 My research interest was in phylogeny, diversity and temporal dynamics of the marine tintinnid ciliates.
 I collaborated with John Dolan from the Villefranche Oceanographic laboratory to sample and identify ciliates from the Mediterranean Sea.

 I did a post-doctoral fellowship working with Alexandra Worden at the Monterey Bay Aquarium Research Institute, California.
-I developed and implemented methods and technologies for microbial oceanography, including innovations in genomics, transcriptomics and metatranscriptomics.
-My main focus was on the basic biology and evolution of photoautrophic eukaryotes (e.g. prasinophytes).
+I developed and implemented methods and technologies for marine microbial ecology, including innovations in genomics, transcriptomics and metatranscriptomics.
+My main focus was on the basic biology, functional ecology and evolution of photoautrophic eukaryotes (e.g. prasinophytes).
 I also worked on their interactions with viruses and how natural populations are controlled by viral infection.

 Since then, I’ve been a post-doctoral fellow at the Station Biologique de Roscoff (Marie Curie–Skłodowská grant).
 I work with Fabrice Not and will explore the diversity and function of plankton associated microbiota.

 Download my resume here.